epifluidlab/CRAGR_v2/README.md

 ## Parameters
 For a detailed understanding of the CRAG methods and analysis stages, we encourage you to read through our documentation here: [CRAGR](https://github.com/epifluidlab/cragr).

-Our pipeline takes the following arguments in YAML format.
+Our pipeline takes arguments in YAML format.
 A blank `params.yaml` is linked [here](inst/extdata/scripts/idr_pipeline/params.yaml), for your guidance.

 ### Required Parameters
 - `r_path`: (REQUIRED) This is a path to your Rscript executable.
 You can usually find this with `which Rscript`.